 Pregnant Employee Parking Program

-Pregnant employees can receive temporary authorization to park in any General and Blue Triangle parking spaces with the exception of Reserved parking spaces and Government Vehicle parking spaces.
-The use of Blue Triangle parking is for your personal use only during your pregnancy, not afterward.
-Please complete the Temporary Blue Triangle Lab Parking Form and submit it to IDAM.
+Pregnant employees can receive temporary authorization to park in any General and Blue Triangle parking space, with the exception of Reserved parking spaces and Government Vehicle parking spaces.
+The use of Blue Triangle parking is for personal use only during pregnancy, not afterward.
+To make a request, please complete the Temporary Blue Triangle Lab Parking Form and submit it to IDAM.
+For additional information, see the Parking at Berkeley Lab policy.

 Lactation Accommodation Program